Demons of the Burning Night

 Demons of the Burning Night is a 1989 role-playing game supplement for Rolemaster published by Iron Crown Enterprises.

 Contents

 Demons of the Burning Night is a supplement in which the setting is the demon city Tarak Nev.

 Publication history

 Demons of the Burning Night was written by Matthew Power, with a cover by Tony Roberts, and illustrations by Jennell Jaquays, and was published by Iron Crown Enterprises in 1989 as a 72-page book.

 Reception

-Oliver Johnson reviewed Demons of the Burning Night for Games International magazine, and gave it 2 1/2 stars out of 5, and stated that "All in all rather disappointing.
+Oliver Johnson reviewed four supplements for RoleMaster set in Shadow World at the same time, in the August 1989 issue (#8) of Games International magazine: Journey to the Magic Isle, Demons of the Burning Night, Quellbourne: Land of the Silver Mist, and Tales of the Loremasters.
+Collectively, he concluded "too much of it is of the ‘seen it and done it all before’ variety" and that "Creatures and settings here are the worst side of amorphic[] all mush[sic] together into an unpalatable stew".
+To Demons specifically he awarded 2 1/2 stars out of 5, stating that "All in all rather disappointing.
 Too much of the adventuring involves ability rolls rather than genuine role-playing and clues that the gamers can figure out for themselves.
 Friendly non player characters are clichéd and creatures are a dull rag bag."